Step II: Brainstorm & select goals

-Step 2: Understand the Three Main Species of Goals
+II:I: Understand the Three Main Species of Goals

 Going back to the restaurant analogy, if you were choosing dishes for your menu, where would you start?
 My guess is you’d think through a few different categories like entrées, appetizers, desserts etc.; then you might make a list of options for each before editing down to the ones you like best.
 The same process can be really helpful when you are brainstorming goals.